juanchopanza/library-gcc/README.md

 # Building

-If you already have the latest version of GoogleTest installed, you can update the CMakeLists.txt file in ./libraryTest to properly reference it (or an env variable).
+If you already have the latest version of GoogleTest installed, you can update the CMakeLists.txt file in ./libraryTest to properly reference it (or use the EXT_PREFIX env variable).
 Or you can choose to build the included distribution of GoogleTest.
 One way to build it:

     cd googletest
     cmake .